jampaniuday/OCI-Notes/Net-Networking.md

 An LPG is used to connect two VCNs in the same region.

-An LGP is not a standalone object.
-Each of the VCNs to be connected must have and LPG.
+An LPG is not a standalone object.
+Each of the VCNs to be connected must have an LPG.

 The LPGs cannot have overlapping CIDR blocks.